ROBERTO GARCÍA ROA

 List of scientific publications (also available in Researchgate):

-52. García-Roa, R., Faria, G. S., Noble, D. W., & Carazo, P. (2024).
+55. García-Roa, R., Faria, G. S., Noble, D. W., & Carazo, P. (2024).
 Condition-transfer maternal effects modulate inter-locus sexual conflict.
 Behavioral Ecology, 35(1), arad108.

-51. Londoño-Nieto, C., García-Roa, R., González, P., & Carazo, P. (2023).
+50. Londoño-Nieto, C., García-Roa, R., González, P., & Carazo, P. (2023).
 Thermal phenotypic plasticity of pre-and post-copulatory male harm buffers sexual conflict in wild Drosophila melanogaster.
 Elife, 12, e84759.

-50. García-Roa, R., & Carazo, P. (2022).
+49. García-Roa, R., & Carazo, P. (2022).
 Sexual selection: following Darwin's legacy.
 In Illuminating Human Evolution: 150 Years after Darwin.
 175-186.
 Springer, Singapore.
 (Download in Spanish - Catalan - English)

-48. Corbel, Q., Serra, M., García-Roa, R., & Carazo, P. (2022).
+47. Corbel, Q., Serra, M., García-Roa, R., & Carazo, P. (2022).
 Male adaptive plasticity can explain the evolution of sexual perception costs.
-American Naturalist.
+American Naturalist, 200(3), E110-E123

 46. García‐Roa, R., Domínguez‐Santos, R., Pérez‐Brocal, V., Moya, A., Latorre, A., & Carazo, P. (2022).
 Kin recognition in Drosophila: rearing environment and relatedness can modulate gut microbiota and cuticular hydrocarbon odour profiles.
 Oikos, 2022(4), e08755.

 45. Martín, J., Ortega, J., García-Roa, R., Jiménez-Robles, O., Rodriguez-Ruiz, G., Recio, P., & Cuervo, J. (2021).
-Going underground: short and long-term movements may reveal the fossorial spatial ecology of an amphisbaenian.
-Movement Ecology, (in press).
+Going underground: short-and long-term movements may reveal the fossorial spatial ecology of an amphisbaenian.
+Movement Ecology, 9, 1-11.

 44. García-Roa, R., Garcia-Gonzalez, F., Noble, D., & Carazo, P. (2020).
 Temperature as a modulator of sexual selection.
-Biological Reviews95, 1607-1629.
+Biological Reviews, 95, 1607-1629.

 43. García-Roa, R., Carbonell, G. (2020).
 The dark side of Vipera aspis: a case of melanism in the Iberian Peninsula.
-Boletín de la Asociación Herpetológica Española31, 9-11.
+Boletín de la Asociación Herpetológica Española, 31, 9-11.

 42. García-Roa, R. (2020).
 An albino ladder snake (Zamenis scalaris) found dead with a partially swallowed rabbit.
 Boletín de la Asociación Herpetológica Española, 31, 54-56..